themesberg/flowbite-svelte/src/routes/docs/components/tabs.md

 ## Custom style

-To get a custom look and feel for the `Tabs` component, do not set `style` prop, but set `activeClasses` and `inactiveClasses` properties either on the `Tabs` component or on the individual `TabItem` components.
+To get a custom look and feel for the `Tabs` component, set `activeClasses` and `inactiveClasses` properties either on the `Tabs` component or on the individual `TabItem` components.

 ## Component data